EmixamPP/synology-ddns-gandi/README.md

 5. Add it to the provider list: `curl -w "\n" https://raw.githubusercontent.com/EmixamPP/synology-ddns-gandi/main/ddns_provider.conf >> /etc.defaults/ddns_provider.conf`

 ## Setup
-1. Obtain your Gandi api key from your Gandi account's security page
+1. Obtain your Gandi API key from the security page of your Gandi account
 2. Let your fully qualified domain (fqdn) name be: example.com
 3. Let the subdomain that you want to redirect be all: @
 4. Then fill the Synology DDNS configuration as follows: